 I've built a few chatbots, both on platforms and bespoke for clients.
 Amazon Lex is certainly one approach, but I'd say it's probably not the best for what you're looking to do.
 Would really need to know more about what type of functionality you need, type of flows, and integrations.
 Something simple, it might be worth going with a simple platform approach.
 It's easy to do and gives you the framework to do more complex routes later.
 If you're talking about catching all the edge cases with multiple paths and basic NLP, you have the time and assets, then bespoke might be worth it.

 If there is any chatbot software is already available to you then use it.
-These are list of reasons for developing your own chatbot software:
+Here are few reasons why you would develop your own software:

 - You tried everything available on the market and none of the offerings have features you need.